 Jazz & Tap

-- Any color of one-piece leotard without an attached tutu or full skirt
+- Any color of one-piece leotard without an attached tutu or full skirt – NEW sensory friendly seamless leotards available to order!

 - Revolution brand black boy-cut shorts are permitted but are not required